 There aren’t any hostels in town, so you might want to consider checking out what’s available on Airbnb to find some low-cost options.
 I found private rooms available for around $70 per night and right next to the beach in Geelong too!

 Geelong is a gem on the Bellarine Peninsula with a treasure trove of things to do.
-In this article, I’ve picked some of my personal favourite things to see and visit in Geelong so that you can have a great trip next time you’re there.
+In this article, I’ve picked some of my personal favourite things to Geelong sights you should visit so that you can have a great trip next time you’re there.

 History buffs will love visiting the old Geelong Gaol, and creatives will enjoy comparing the street art to that which you find in Melbourne.
 Families can chill out in the park or at the beach, and those who love nature will definitely want to wander along the river to Barwon Heads or along the waterfront.